-It goes without saying, sports betting in Australia is massive.
+Sports betting in Australia is massive.
 But with so many sports betting sites around, it can be hard to know which site is the best one to try out first.
-That’s why we’ve put together our shortlist of the best sports betting sites in 2020 – so that you can find the best bets, best odds and best bonuses, all in one place.
+That’s why we’ve put together our shortlist of the best sports betting sites in 2020 – so you can find the best bets, best odds and best bonuses, all in one place.

 While we’re all about the best betting experiences for Australian players, there are unfortunately some sites

 out there that are potentially dangerous.
 So you know which betting sites to steer clear of, we’ve added them